 There are several different types of dial calipers available in the market.
-But in people there are mainly four types of the caliper is very popular.
+But in people, there are mainly four types of caliper that are very popular.
 They are:

 - The First one is .100” per revolution.
-The most common variety by a long shot.
+The most common variety is by a long shot.

 - The next one is a .200” revolution.
 Not as frequent, though sometimes accessible on 4″ dial calipers.

 - Then comes the Metric caliper.
 Even though it is not widely used in the United States, it is a useful tool for anyone doing work using metric units.

 - The last one on the list is the Fractional dial caliper.
 It is extremely rare in comparison to them, yet it comes in handy if you require calipers that can read in fractions.